-The unspent bond proceeds and related interest of the 2017 and 2020 Capital Projects Bonds, the cash proceeds from the Sinking Fund millage, and cash proceeds from the issuance of a term note for the Sinking Fund are required to be set aside for capital projects.
+The unspent bond proceeds and related interest of the 2020 capital projects bond, the cash proceeds from the Sinking Fund millage, and cash proceeds from the issuance of a term note for the Sinking Fund are required to be set aside for capital projects.
 Additionally, the Debt Fund's cash is required to be used for future bond payments.
 As such, these amounts have been classified as restricted assets.